Muhammad I Tapar: Reign

 In 1106/1107, Ahmad ibn Nizam al-Mulk, the son of the famous vizier Nizam al-Mulk, went to the court of Muhammad I to file a complaint against the rais (head) of Hamadan.
 When Ahmad arrived to the court, Muhammad I appointed him as his vizier, replacing Sa'd al-Mulk Abu'l-Mahasen Abi, who had been recently executed on suspicion of heresy.
 The appointment was due mainly to the reputation of Ahmad's father.
 He was then given various titles which his father held (Qewam al-din, Sadr al-Islam and Nizam al-Mulk).

 Muhammad I, along with his vizier Ahmad, later campaigned in Iraq, where they defeated and killed the Mazyadid ruler Sayf al-dawla Sadaqa ibn Mansur, who bore the title "king of the Arabs".
 In 1109, Muhammad I sent Ahmad and Chavli Saqavu to capture the Ismaili fortresses of Alamut and Ostavand, but they failed to achieve any decisive result and withdrew.
 Ahmad was shortly replaced by Khatir al-Mulk Abu Mansur Maybudi as vizier of the Sejluq Empire.
 According to Ali ibn al-Athir (a historian who lived about a hundred years later), Ahmad then retired to a private life in Baghdad, but, according to the contemporary biographer, Anushirvan ibn Khalid, Muhammad I had Ahmad imprisoned for ten years.

-Muhammad I died in 1118 and was succeeded by Mahmud II, although after Muhammad I's death Sanjar was clearly the chief power in the Seljuq realms.
+Muhammad I died on 18 April 1118 and was succeeded by Mahmud II, although after Muhammad I's death Sanjar was clearly the chief power in the Seljuq realms.

 Family

 One of Muhammad's wives was Gawhar Khatun, the daughter of Isma'il, son of Yaquti.
+She was killed in 1118 on Muhammad's order at his death in order to prevent his brother Sanjar from marrying her.
 Another wife was Qutlugh Khatun.
-Another wife was Nistandar Jahan Khatun.
-She was the mother of Sultan Ghiyath ad-Din Mas'ud and Fatima Khatun.
+Another wife was Shah Khatun Safiya.
+She was the mother of Saljuk-Shah.
+Another wife was Nisandar Jahan, also known as Sarjahan Khatun.
+She was the mother of Sultan Ghiyath ad-Din Mas'ud and Fatimah Khatun.
 After Muhammad's death Mengubars, the governor of Iraq, married her.
-Their daughter Fatima married Abbasid Caliph Al-Muqtafi in 1137, and died in September 1147.
-Another of his daughters married Arslan Shah, son of Kirman Shah, and the grandson of Qavurt.
+Their daughter Fatimah married Abbasid Caliph Al-Muqtafi in 1137, and died in September 1147.
+Another of his daughters married Arslan Shah I, son of Kirman Shah, and the grandson of Qavurt.